Türkmenbaşy, Turkmenistan: Railway station

-Turkmenbashi International Airport
+Airport

 Initially in 1940 the airport was located at the bottom of the plateau, near Krasnovodsk Hospital.
 During World War II it was transferred to the top of the plateau and the airfield was collocated with a Soviet Air Force base.
 In 2010 the airport was reconstructed and gained international status.
 It has two runways.
-Turkmenistan Airlines provides direct flights from Turkmenbashi Airport to Ashgabat, Daşoguz, Mary, Istanbul and Türkmenabat.
+Turkmenistan Airlines provides direct flights from Türkmenbaşy International Airport to Ashgabat, Daşoguz, Mary, Istanbul and Türkmenabat.
 The airport can be reached by bus or car from the city, taking approximately 10–15 minutes by car.

 Buses

 Turkmenbashi 's bus network forms a crucial backbone of the city's transit system.
 For almost a decade, Hyundai Aero City buses of various modifications were serving the city.

 The city is also connected to Ashgabat, Balkanabat and Garabogaz by bus.

 International relations

 Consulates

 Two consular offices are found in Türkmenbaşy.